La Derniere Chanson de Maurice, (words by Andrew Joffe) for soprano or tenor and piano (2021) [in memory of Maurice the

 Paul Bunyon Mourns for Babe the Ox (words by Andrew Joffe), for bass or bass-baritone and piano; premiered by Charles Samuel Brown (bass-baritone) and Mark Victor Smith (piano) (2016).

-Reverse Variations on “Arkansas Traveler”, for three instruments (with jokes!); premiere to come soon.
-(2016).
+Reverse Variations on “Arkansas Traveler”, for three instruments (with jokes!); premiered by Eight Strings & a Whistle.
+(2018).

 Schrödinger’s Cat, “mini-scene” for tenor, flute, oboe and cello (text by Andrew Joffe)-premiered by Mark Victor Smith, tenor, and the Different Hats Ensemble (2016).